johnpeart/johnpeart.github.io/src/posts/blogpost/2016-05-05-a-year-with-apple-watch.md

 ## A bad purchase?
 Some good stuff

 You might be thinking, not unreasonably, that I hate my Apple Watch.
 I don't.
-There's a lot to like about it; just not the things Apple chose as the device's stand-out features.
+There’s a lot to like about it; just not the things Apple chose as the device’s stand-out features.

 ### A look for every occasion

-Apple's watch bands are a delight.
+Apple’s watch bands are a delight.
 Super simple to swap out and the burgeoning third party supplier market makes it possible to keep your look fresh.

 ### Notifications

-It's still not perfect, but the way Apple Watch builds on and improves the handling of notifications from your iPhone is great.
+It’s still not perfect, but the way Apple Watch builds on and improves the handling of notifications from your iPhone is great.
 I said this was the best part of Apple Watch, and it still is.

 ###  Siri

-It's sometimes slower than I would like it to be, but having Siri on your wrist is actually super useful.
+It’s sometimes slower than I would like it to be, but having Siri on your wrist is actually super useful.
 Even if its just to check the weather or to set a timer, its really convienient; especially when you can't find your iPhone.

 ### Find my iPhone